 One-versus-all method

-For the “one-versus-all” method (figure 12), the models are trained with all the files except for one which is removed and form the testing set.
+For the “one-versus-all” method (figure 12) the models are trained with all the files except for one which is removed and form the testing set.
 Now we have no connections between the training and testing set, the feature vectors of the file used to train are not used to test.

 This operation is repeated for all the files (or individuals) to test them all.
 This method is close to the reality, where we train all the models and then present an unknown individual to the models.
 Due to this condition, the accuracy decreases drastically (see Section 4).